 The Maidstone Christian Cancer Support Group hold their meetings at Linton Road too.
 They are meeting on May 16th, and June 20th, at 12.30 pm for lunch together (bring some food - drinks and cake provided), followed by an informal service for those connected to someone with, or experiencing cancer.
 Conducted by Andrew Parfitt.
 Everyone welcome!
 For further details contact Ann and Andrew Parfitt.

 In addition the Maidstone branch of the 'Good News for Everyone' (Previously known as the Gideons) meet at the church for prayer and discussion once a month.

 We also lend our church to other churches who may need an additional venue to hold training and/or leadership days, or somewhere to meet and pray.

 We also host the World Day of Prayer in March, on alternate years.
 This is where women around the world hold thanksgiving services, in the style of the chosen country, beginning with that particular country, and lasting for 24hrs, finishing back in the country of origin.
 This is a well supported venue, attended by various denominations, who take an active part in the proceedings.
 It is not just for women and men are most welcome to join us.
-This year it will be hosted by Holy Trinity Church in Coxheath, on Friday March 6th at 7 pm.
-This year the programme has been devised by the Christian women of Zimbabwe.
-Everyone welcome!

 This is good use of the premises, and we are open to applications to use our lovely old church for Christian worship.
 If you would like further information please contact us as listed on the following page.